mongodb/mongo-spark/doc/0-introduction.md

 ## Prerequisites

-Have MongoDB up and running and the Spark 1.6.x downloaded.
+Have MongoDB up and running and Spark 2.2.x downloaded.
 This tutorial will use the Spark Shell allowing for instant feedback.

 ### Configuring the Mongo Spark Connector